 Chatbots on WhatsApp can pre-screen users before transferring them to your agents or act as an end in themselves.

-WhatsApp API enables businesses to create multiple agent seats regardless of the number of phone numbers associated with your account.
+WhatsApp Business API enables businesses to create multiple agent seats regardless of the number of mobile phone numbers associated with their account.
 Better yet, these agents can access WhatsApp user conversations from multiple devices at the same time.